ClareMSYanGit/Interop-TestSuites/SharePoint/Docs/SharePointTestSuiteDeploymentGuide.md

 ### SUT resource requirements <a name="sut-resource-requirements"></a>

-Each test suite contained within the SharePoint Server Protocol test suites package may require varying level of resources on the SUT.
+Each test suite in the SharePoint Server Protocol Test Suites package may require varying level of resources on the SUT.
 The following table outlines these resources for each test suite.
 The SUT configuration scripts will automatically create all the required resources for the Microsoft server implementation.
 To configure the SUT